Lali Tsipi Michaeli: Poetry

 In the introduction to the anthology she lays out her believing self in poetry and claims "Poetry in itself is a resistance…an alternative to our fact of being", and in an interview to the Israeli daily Haaretz, Michaeli sheds light about what she intended in the book and the manner in which she chose the poems to be included there:

 “The challenge was to find rebellious poetry that is also good poetry and which does not fall into the niche of protest poetry.
 In my opinion, poetry is an act of rebellion.
 Rebellion in that grey area that is imposed upon us as human beings.
 We are forced to survive and that is why poets who are very conscious of themselves and of their existence are also very fragile individuals.
 To a great extent, they are pushed into a paradoxical corner.
 They are both inside and outside life.
 When they are outside life, to a great extent, they endanger their very existence.”

+'My Mom', a poem by Michaeli, was launched to the moon in a time capsule in February 2024 as part of NASA's LUNAR CODEX.